yaal-coop/canaille/doc/howtos/installation/docker.rst

    :substitutions:
    :caption: Create a default configuration file for Canaille

-   $ docker run --rm yaalcoop/canaille:|version| canaille config dump > canaille.toml
+   $ docker run --rm yaalcoop/canaille:|version| config dump > canaille.toml

 Then edit it as you like.
 You can find details on the configuration parameters on the :doc:`dedicated section <../../references/configuration>`.
 Then load the configuration with the following command: